Stuart Fairchild Player Props: Reds vs. Phillies

-The Cincinnati Reds and Stuart Fairchild, who went 0-for-1 last time in action, take on Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Saturday at 4:05 PM ET.
+After going 0-for-1 in his last game, Stuart Fairchild and the Cincinnati Reds face the Philadelphia Phillies (who will hand the ball to Bailey Falter) at 6:40 PM ET on Thursday.

-He had a hitless showing in his previous game (0-for-1) against the Phillies.
+In his previous game he had a hitless showing (0-for-1) against the Braves.

 Stuart Fairchild Game Info & Props vs. the Phillies